secure-vote/tokenvote/Docs/IntegrationArchitecture.md

    confirmation of the transaction, at which point voting is completed.

-Note: encryption of ballots is optionally supported (using curve25519), in which case their ed25519 public key is converted to a curve25519 pk for encryption purposes.
-The nonce should be set to `sha256.hmac(ballotHash, publicKey)` (with the curve25519 pk).
+Note: encryption of ballots is optionally supported (using curve25519), in which case their ed25519 public key is converted to a curve25519 pk for encryption purposes. ~~The nonce should be set to `sha256.hmac(ballotHash, publicKey)` (with the curve25519 pk)~~ (note: that's insecure if a voter votes twice, need to get a better soln).
 An example library supporting this is [fast-sha256-js](https://github.com/dchest/fast-sha256-js).

 If encryption is required then the UI needs to pull down the pk from the voting smart contract.